 Have a priority – If your life is to become busy how will you make sure to continue to make progress

-It is important that you have a priority list for your gaols which are over the same period of time.
-As I have learned from the COVID-19 pandemic from this year not all goals can be met when there are changes to our lifestyles especially those which are outside our control and therefore it is important to know which goals rank highest in terms of time, benefit and financial cost.
+It is important that you have a priority list for your goals which are over the same period of time.
+As I have learned from the COVID-19 pandemic this year not all goals can be met when there are changes to our lifestyles especially those which are outside our control.
+It is important to know which goals rank highest in terms of time, benefit and financial cost.